-Typically, when end-users submit support requests, they provide the subject and description of their question or support issue.
-They may also be prompted to provide additional data such as a model number or product version using custom ticket fields.
+Typically, when end users submit support requests, they provide the subject and description of their question or support issue.
+They may also be prompted to provide additional data such as a product type or model number using custom ticket fields.
 All of the other data in a ticket is set by you or behind the scenes using the business rules.

 |Requester||All tickets require a requester.
 The requester is the person who made the support request.

 If a ticket is created by an agent and the requester field is left empty, then the agent will be the requester of the ticket.
 If needed, the ticket requester can be changed to someone else.
 See Updating the ticket requester.